Ed94/gencpp/Readme.md

 Refactor is based of the refactor library and uses its interface.
 It will on call add a request to the queue to run the refactor script on the file.

-### Scanner allows the user to generate Code ASTs by reading files.
+### Scanner allows the user to generate Code ASTs by reading files

 * The purpose is to grab definitions to generate metadata or generate new code from these definitions.
 * Requests are populated using the add( SymbolInfo, Policy ) function.
 The symbol info is the same as the one used for the editor.
 So is the case with Policy.